Charging of capacitors with double switch. The principle of operation of auto-zero and chopper-stabilized DC amplifiers: Tasks L. The experiment with the given circuit

+\item Connect the circuit shown in \Fref{circuit} using the given experimental set: $C_\mathrm{h}=470\;\mu\mathrm{F}$, $C_\mathrm{v}=4700\;\mu\mathrm{F}$, $\epsilon\approx1.5\;\mathrm{V}$ and $\mathcal{E}\approx4.5\;\mathrm{V}$ and the wooden panel with the double switch and the sockets labeled ``u'', ``s'' and ``d'' (both lowercase and uppercase).
+The number of cables is limited, use the insulating head of the sockets in order to screw one probe (pin) of the capacitors to the metal ring as it is shown in \Fref{socket_with_capacitor}, sparing one cable for this connection.

-\item Connect the circuit shown on FIG.~\ref{circuit} by using the experimental set, where $C_\mathrm{h}=470\;\mu\mathrm{F}$, $C_\mathrm{v}=4700\;\mu\mathrm{F}$, $\epsilon\approx1.5\;\mathrm{V}$ and $\mathcal{E}\approx4.5\;\mathrm{V}$. \item After connecting the circuit, please pay attention to the polarity of the electrolytic capacitors.
+\item After connecting the circuit, check the polarity of the electrolytic capacitors.
 The sign 'plus' is not shown on the capacitor.
 The sign 'minus' is marked with one or several signs (-, - -, - - -).
+In case of inappropriate connection of the polarity, the electrolytic capacitors are discharged very quickly and the measurement cannot be performed with maximal accuracy.

+\item Measure the voltage $U_\mathrm{v}$ of the capacitor $C_\mathrm{v}$ after performing large enough number of fast switching of the double/paired switch and write it down.
+Continuously switch the switch and observe the readings (testimonies) of the voltmeter.

+\item Repeat the same experiment measuring the voltage of the other capacitor $U_\mathrm{h}$.
+Having 2 multi-meters you can measure those voltages simultaneously.

+\item Make a new table with 5 columns as it is shown on Table~\ref{example_table}: 1) the number of the measurement, 2) voltage at position $\mathcal E$, 3) voltage at position $\epsilon$, 4) voltage at capacitor $U_\mathrm{v}$, 5) voltage at capacitor $U_\mathrm{h}$.
+Write down the results of your last measurements in the table.

-In case of inappropriate connection of the polarity, the electrolytic capacitors are getting diluted very fast and the measurement cannot be performed.
-If applying voltage with opposite polarity on the capacitor it looses its properties. \item Measure the voltage $U_\mathrm{v}$ of the capacitor $C_\mathrm{v}$ after big enough number of switchings of the double/paired switch and write it down.
-Continuously switch the switch and observe the readings of the voltmeter. \item Check again the polarity of the batteries and the capacitors. \item Repeat the measurement of $U_\mathrm{v}$ after big enough number of switchings of the paired switch (circuit breaker) by using for $\mathcal{E}$ sources with different voltages: $0.0$~V, $1.5$~V, $3.0$~V and $4.5\;\mathrm{V}$.
-Present the data in a table, as shown on the reference Table~\ref{example_table}.
-Zero voltage is obtained, when you remove the battery and replace it with a conductor (piece of wire in the given set).
+\item Repeat the measurement of $U_\mathrm{v}$ and $U_\mathrm{h}$ after performing large enough number of fast switchings of the paired switch (circuit breaker) using different $\mathcal{E}$ sources with different voltages: $0.0$~V, $1.5$~V, $3.0$~V and $4.5\;\mathrm{V}$ (or no battery, 1~battery, 2~batteries and 3~batteries).
+For this purpose you have to use 4-battery holder and a crocodile cable to short-circuit the remaining empty place(s) for battery as it is shown in \Fref{4-AA}.
+Present the data in a table, as shown in Table~\ref{example_table}.
+Zero voltage is obtained, when you remove all batteries and replace them with a conductor (piece of wire or a cable in the given set).

+\item Analyze the table with the experimental data and try to determine a common rule for calculation of $U_\mathrm{v}$ by using the parameters of the circuit $\mathcal{E}$, $\epsilon$, $U_\mathrm{h}$ and $U_\mathrm{v}$.
+Is it possible to derive this common rule by theoretical consideration? ``We discover with intuition -- we prove with logic''.